Candied Pecans are a perfect edible gift. They have an amazing sugar glaze and get done in just a few mins on a stove top.

 Transfer them to a sterilized jar and store them in the refrigerator.

 ★ Did you enjoy this recipe?
 If you happen to try it out, I would love to hear from you!
 I’d appreciate it if you could rate and leave a review below in the comments.
 Your reviews help others know the recipe better too.
-Thanks for your time ?
+Thanks for your time.
+You can also follow me on Facebook, Pinterest, Instagram, Youtube and Twitter for more updates

 - 2 cups Pecan